Begin your Journey to Permaculture Expertise Here

 - Prepare a detailed design for a Permaculture system of between five hundred and one thousand square metres in size, including: Scale drawings, Materials specifications, Lists of plant and animal types.

-What is a Permaculture System -an introduction
+What is a Permaculture System?

 A well designed permaculture garden will fulfill the following criteria:

 - Upon maturity it forms a balanced, self sustaining ecosystem where the relationships between the different plants and animals do not compete strongly to the detriment on each other.
 The garden does not change a great deal from year to year, but it does none the less still continue to change.

 - It replenishes itself.
 The plants and animals in the garden feed each other, with perhaps only minimal feed (eg: fertilizer) needing to be introduced from the outside.

 - Minimal (if any) work is required to maintain the garden.

 However, initially there may be high maintenance in order to get the garden going and established.